JustAn0therDev/black-marlin/README.md

 ---------------------------
 ### Current roadmap:
-- Support for HTTPS and IPv6 (now natively supported by `cpphttplib`).
+- Support for optional SSL and IPv6 (now natively supported by `cpphttplib`).

 ---------------------------
 ### Sidenotes: